Ordered vs Disordered States of the Random-Field Model in Three Dimensions: Evolution of the F-state during the hysteresis cycle

 \section{Evolution of the F-state during the hysteresis cycle}

-The hysteresis loop in the $3d$ $xy$ model is rather broad because of the formation of the so-called ``spin walls'' that rupture at a particular negative field, creating vortex loops. \cite{GCP-PRB13} In the $3d$ Heisenberg model the hysteresis loop is apparently due to hedgehogs and is much smaller (see Fig. \ref{Fig-mz_vs_H_Nalp=00003D00003D3_Nx=00003D00003DNy=00003D00003DNz=00003D00003D216_HR=00003D00003D1.5} below), while the hysteresis loop for the non-singular model with $n=4$ it almost invisible. \cite{PGC-PRL2014}
+The hysteresis loop in the $3d$ $xy$ model is rather wide because of the formation of topologically stable 180$^\circ$ ``spin walls'' as the field changes its direction.
+In spin walls spins are still directed in the old direction, whereas everywhere else the direction of spins follow that of the field (see Sec.
+"Hysteresis loops" of Ref. \cite{Dieny-PRB1990} and Sec.
+5H of Ref. \cite{GCP-PRB13}).
+Spin walls rupture at a particular negative field, creating vortex loops. \cite{GCP-PRB13} In the $3d$ Heisenberg model the hysteresis loop is apparently due to hedgehogs and is much narrower, while the hysteresis loop for the non-singular model with $n=4$ it almost invisible. \cite{PGC-PRL2014}

-Here we show that the glassy properties of the RF models are not exclusively due to the singularities and barriers also exist in the vortex-free states of the $xy$ model, leading to minor hysteresis loops.
-Such loops are shown in Fig. \ref{Fig-mz_vs_H_Nalp=00003D00003D2_L=00003D00003D216_HR=00003D00003D1.5_pbc_alp=00003D00003D0.03-minor}.
-This figure, as well as the preceding figures, illustrates the existence of F-states with different magnetization values.
+Here we show that the glassy properties of the RF models are not exclusively due to the singularities and that barriers also exist in the vortex-free states of the $xy$ model, leading to minor hysteresis loops.
+Such loops are shown in Fig. \ref{Fig-mz_vs_H_Nalp=2_L=216_HR=1.5_pbc_alp=0.03-minor}.
 Making repeated hysteresis loops with the amplitude of the applied field $H$ decreasing to zero, one can hope to end up in a state of a smaller energy.
-To save time, the process can be started as free relaxation in zero field from a collinear state aligned with the direction in which $H$ will be applied.
+To save the computation time, the process can be started as free relaxation in zero field from a collinear state aligned with the direction in which $H$ will be applied.
 This results in the F-state.
-Then the field is increased in the direction opposite to the initial magnetization etc. For the $3d$ $xy$ model, starting with a large hysteresis amplitude leads to the rupture of spin walls and creating vortex loops.
-As the result, the system ends up in a state of a higher energy than the initial F state.
+Then the field is increased in the direction opposite to the initial magnetization etc. For the $3d$ $xy$ model, starting with a large $m$ leads to the rupture of spin walls and creation of the vortex loops.
+As the result, the system ends up in a state of a higher energy than the initial F-state.